-In addition to the Prospectus Law, admission to trading on the LSE is subject to the Grand-Ducal Regulation of 13 July 2007 on the keeping of an official list (the Official List Regulation) and the LSE's own rules and regulations, the LSE Rules and Regulations (together, LSE Listing Rules).
-The LSE Listing Rules set out the requirements for admission to a Luxembourg regulated market and regulate the conduct of listed companies.
+In addition to the Prospectus Law, admission to trading on the LSE is subject to the Grand-Ducal Regulation of 13 July 2007 on the keeping of an official list (the Official List Regulation) and the LSE's own rules and regulations (LSE Rules and Regulations, and together with the Official List Regulation, the LSE Listing Rules).
+The LSE Listing Rules set out the requirements for admission to a Luxembourg-regulated market and regulate the conduct of listed companies.

-Specific regulations also apply to public offerings pursuant to public takeover bids (ie, the Law of 19 May 2006 implementing European Directive 2004/25/EC).
+Specific regulations also apply to public offerings pursuant to public takeover bids (ie, the Law of 19 May 2006, as amended, implementing European Directive 2004/25/EC).

-The CSSF is the authority primarily responsible for the supervision and enforcement of the statutes and regulations governing public offerings of securities in the Grand Duchy of Luxembourg (Luxembourg).
-In particular the CSSF is responsible for approving prospectuses under the regime covered by the Prospectus Directive (First Regime) and the simplified prospectuses relating to securities that are outside of the scope of the Second Regime.
+The CSSF is the authority primarily responsible for the supervision and enforcement of the statutes and regulations governing public offerings of securities in Luxembourg.
+In particular the CSSF is responsible for approving prospectuses under the regime covered by the 2010 Prospectus Directive (First Regime) and the simplified prospectuses relating to securities that are outside the scope of the Second Regime.
 The CSSF regularly issues and promulgates instructions and guidelines under the form of administrative circulars that implement these statutes and regulations.
-Further to the creation of the ESA, the CSSF cooperates with the ESA, pursuant to the requirements of the Regulation 1095/2010 in matters of exchange of information and proceeds to the necessary reporting to enable the ESA to carry out its mission.
+Further to the creation of the ESMA, the CSSF cooperates with the ESMA, pursuant to the requirements of the Regulation 1095/2010 in matters of exchange of information and proceeds to the necessary reporting to enable the ESMA to carry out its mission.